angakt/iris/README.md

 we run the ./experiments/results/fig_PrivacyPerAttackers/script_FindMinPrivacyRatio.m script, to plot the data on one figure in matlab we run the ./experiments/results/fig_PrivacyPerAttackers/script_PlotMinPrivacyRatioPerAttackers.m script.

+4. [Figure 8](./experiments/results/fig_Probabilities/fig_DistancesNormalizedByDelta): This experiment studies how the selected addresses of the random point and the target are distributed across the selection interval.
+To execute the experiment we run the ./experiments/results/fig_Probabilities/fig_DistancesNormalizedByDelta/script_PlotDistancesNormalizedByDelta.m script that loads a mat file aquird by runing the script_ExecuteIris.m script.
+The script plots the distances as histograms normalised by δ and saves them into two csv files.

 **Order of Execution**: The exepriments are independent, thus, the scripts can be run following a different order from the one presented in the paper.